-Austria's reputation as a provider of family-friendly traditional village resorts has perhaps hidden the attractions of the destination for expert skiers over the years.
+Austria's reputation as a provider of family-friendly traditional village ski areas has perhaps hidden the attractions of the winter resorts for expert skiers over the years.

-But, especially with more recent connections between ski areas, Austria has no need to pay second fiddle when it comes to choosing a location for a ski holiday for experts.
+But, especially with more recent link-ups between ski areas, Austria has no need to pay second fiddle when it comes to choosing a location for a ski holiday for experts.
+Some of the larger areas are now rightly classed amongst biggest linked ski areas in the world

 St Anton is one of the best-known Austrian ski resorts around the world.
 Every winter attracts hordes of experienced ski bums looking to spend the season in the Arlberg.